Read the Internet Matters guide on choosing a mobile phone for a child.

 |Additional data purchases||Blocked||Blocked||Blocked|

-Voice short codes are typically 5 or 7 digits long and begin with a 6 or 8.
-They are used for things like TV voting as the number to call when calling from a mobile.
+Voice short codes are typically five or seven digits long and begin with a 6 or 8.
+They are used for things like TV voting, as the number to call from a mobile.
 Any calls to short code numbers cannot currently be blocked from mobiles and may incur charges.

 Manage a child's device settings and turn off: